code-monet/steam-vr-wheel/README.md

 ## Memo

-Quest 2 vJoy mapping, configure vJoy device to have more than 50 buttons and all axes enabled
+Quest 2 vJoy mapping, configure vJoy device to have more than 50 buttons and all axes enabled; FFB(force feedback) disabled; POV 0

 |Key|Button ID|Note|
 |-|-|-|